VincentYing/Fashion-pipeline/README.md

 #### Data

 * Imagenet subset containing people will be used as a data source (952k images)
-* Dataset will be loaded locally onto the nodes used for ingestion.
+* Dataset will be loaded locally onto the nodes used for ingestion

 <hr/>